 For front-row seats to our city’s most spectacular show, you can’t go past the open-air, waterfront Opera Bar.
 Their NYE celebration sells out each year and 2021 will be no different, with revellers snapping up tickets ($495) to an epic party under the stars that includes continuous food and live music from 6pm.
 You’ll be dancing and mingling to the sounds of Bermuda Social, Soulphonics, Dark Horse and Natural Selector before taking in prime views of Sydney Harbour’s dazzling fireworks displays at 9pm and midnight.

 Update, December 23: In light of the surge of cases, many Sydney venues are cancelling NYE events.
 Call ahead of your visit to confirm if celebrations are taking place as planned.

 There's no other way to put it: 2021 sucked.
 But now we're on the home stretch of this dumpster fire of a year, it's well and truly time to par-tay.

-It’s time to start planning your New Year’s Eve celebrations.
-Harbourside patches of grass are highly coveted on any usual year – they fill up fast for the count-down to midnight – but this year calls for more thorough planning.
-You'll need a permit to be in the CBD, read more about that here.
+And there's no time to waste planning your New Year’s Eve celebrations.
+Harbourside patches of grass are highly coveted on any usual year – they fill up fast for the count-down to midnight – but this year calls for even more thorough forethought, thanks to the unpredictable weather chaos, caused by the current La Niña event in the Pacific.

-To help you plan, we've picked out the best ways to do New Year's Eve in Sydney – including fancy ticketed dos, and restaurants taking bookings for feasts to see out the year.
+To help you plan, we've picked out the best ways to do New Year's Eve in Sydney – including fancy ticketed parties and restaurants laying on special NYE feasts.